Jersey Girl (2004 film): Plot

-The prospect of moving back to New York creates tension between Ollie, Gertie, Bart, and Maya, especially when they learn his interview is on the same day as Gertie's school talent show.
-One night, after a big family fight, Ollie tells Gertie they are moving back to New York whether she likes it or not.
+The prospect of moving back to New York creates tension between Ollie and his family, especially when they learn his interview is on the same day as Gertie's school talent show.
+After a big family fight, Ollie tells Gertie they are moving back to New York whether she likes it or not.
 Gertie angrily accuses Ollie of putting himself before her before declaring she hates him and wishes he had died instead of her mother.
-Enraged, he screams he hates her too, blaming both she and her mother for taking his life away from him and that he just wants it back.
-This shocks everyone, as Gertie breaks down and runs crying to her room.
-A very disappointed Bart quietly chastises Ollie.
+Enraged, he screams he hates her too, blaming both her and her mother for taking his life away from him and that he just wants it back, which causes her to get sad.

-A few days later, father and daughter reconcile, apologizing for their hurtful words, and Gertie accepts that they will be moving to New York.
-While awaiting his job interview, Ollie has a chance encounter with Will Smith.
-Smith does not remember the past incident with him, but their conversation about work and children convinces Ollie to skip the interview and leave.
+A few days later, Ollie and Gertie reconcile, apologizing for their hurtful words, and Gertie accepts that they will be moving to New York.
+While awaiting his job interview, Ollie has a chance encounter with Will Smith, who doesn't recognize him.
+Their conversation about work and their children convinces Ollie to skip the interview and leave for Gertie's talent show.
 Before leaving, he refers Smith to Brickman.

-Ollie rushes to Gertie's Sweeney Todd performance, arriving at the last moment.
+Ollie rushes to Gertie's performance of Sweeney Todd arriving at the last moment.
 Ollie, Gertie, Bart, Maya and their friends then celebrate at a bar.
-There, he and Maya hint at possible feelings for each other, but are interrupted by Gertie.

-Ollie then takes Gertie in his arms and tells her that they are staying in New Jersey, as he decided not to take the job.
-She asks why, if he loved New York so much.
-He explains that he thought he did, but he actually loves his new life in New Jersey more.
-He tells Gertie that being her father is the only thing he has ever been really good at.
+There, he and Maya also talk about their feelings for each other.
+Ollie and Gertie also share a moment where Ollie tells her that he is not taking the job, and that being her father is the only thing he has ever been really good at.